Stuart-Weir/Website/README.md

 # Website
-Test Website for WebTech Class
+Test Quiz Website for WebTech Class

-I am learning how to use git bash here

-D changed
+I am using this for my WebTech coursework